 Access to healthcare

 Frontier areas face the same difficulties as other rural areas in maintaining their healthcare workforce, although those difficulties can be amplified.
 These thinly populated regions cannot easily compete with the wages and amenities offered to physicians and nurses by hospitals and clinics in metropolitan areas.
 Even communities that do have adequate staffing are often one doctor or nurse away from a shortage.
 For more information, see RHIhub's Topic Guides: Rural Healthcare Workforce and Recruitment and Retention for Rural Health Facilities.

 The National Center for Frontier Communities' map Critical Access Hospitals and Frontier Designated Areas, 2010 notes that only 27% Critical Access Hospitals are located in frontier areas, leaving many frontier areas without a hospital.
 Frontier counties that do have hospitals may face higher costs than non-frontier hospitals, due to the lower volume of patients served.
 In addition, frontier counties with no hospitals or with workforce shortages are often clustered together; compounding the distance residents must travel to reach a hospital.

 Health Risk Factors

 Rural communities are at higher risk for substance use, suicide, obesity, cigarette smoking, and death from unintentional injuries such as motor vehicle accidents.
 While many studies have identified health disparities for all rural communities, fewer have focused specifically on the remote rural areas of the frontier.
-The National Center for Frontier Communities' reports that occurrences of domestic violence, child abuse, and suicide are higher in both rural and frontier areas.
 According to a 2014 article in the Journal of Rural Mental Health, mental and behavioral health providers have recognized problems of substance abuse and domestic violence as significantly more prevalent in frontier areas.